MSc Psychology of Education (BPS)

 Psychology of Education interrogates the role of psychological theory and methods in understanding education policy and practice locally, nationally and internationally.

 This British Psychological Society (BPS) accredited MSc conversion programme provides students with an excellent grounding in the psychology of education.
 It draws on a wide range of theories and methods from across the core areas of psychology and encourages students to interrogate their application to education and educational contexts.
-Students benefit from our longstanding tradition of high-quality research and teaching in this area and will acquire unique skills in both psychology and research methods.
+Students on the programme benefit from our long-standing tradition of high-quality research and teaching in this area and will acquire unique skills in both psychology and research methods.

+The knowledge and skills obtained through the programme are highly desired by employers and relevant to a wide range of careers in which an understanding of human behaviour and/or research methods is relevant.
 Successful students will be eligible to apply for the Graduate Basis for Chartered Membership with the BPS and for further professional training accredited by the BPS.
-Some of our students have gone on to careers in educational psychology, clinical psychology, occupational psychology, counselling psychology or neuropsychology, or engage in doctoral-level research.
-Entry to all of these is very competitive, but our MSc graduates have historically been very successful candidates for EdD, DCPsych, DEdPsych, PhD and DClinPsy courses.
+Some of our graduates have gone on to careers in educational psychology, clinical psychology, occupational psychology, counselling psychology, neuropsychology, research, community support (including mental health, school and youth work), or engaged in doctoral-level research.

 Applying to Bristol